seldstein/personal-site-hugo/content/about.md

 Hi, I’m **Sam Feldstein**.
 I used to want to be an [author](#published-writing), but lately I'm more interested in web design and behavioral economics.
 I'm fond of [blogs](#blogroll), [books](https://www.goodreads.com/user/show/153965751-sam-feldstein), [movies](https://letterboxd.com/HoogoSteeglitz/), and [photography](https://www.instagram.com/seldstein/).

-This blog is where I work things out.
-I write in public in case somebody else finds it helpful, but I'm an expert in precisely nothing.
-I'm qualified to advise exactly one person, and that person is me.
-To quote [Gwern Branwen](https://gwern.net/about#target-audience): "I am attempting to explain things to my future self, who is intelligent and interested, but has forgotten."

 The best way to keep up with my work is to subscribe to my [RSS feed](/posts/index.xml).
 If you don't use RSS, I also have a [mailing list](https://samfeldstein.substack.com/).
 I only send emails about new posts or important updates (like if I get published somewhere).
 At this point, that probably averages to once a month.

 ## Things I Use